Living with Elderly Parents: A Burden or a Blessing?

 For those who struggle with caregiving, various support systems can alleviate the burden:

-Elderly Day-care and Respite Services: Community-based senior care centres offer daytime supervision, allowing caregivers to balance work and personal life.
+• Day-care and Respite Services for the Elderly: Community-focused senior care facilities provide daytime supervision, enabling caregivers to manage both work and personal responsibilities.

-Home Care Services: Professional caregivers can assist with medical needs, hygiene, and companionship, reducing stress on family members.
+• In-Home Care Services: Skilled caregivers can help with medical requirements, personal hygiene, and companionship, alleviating stress for family members.

-Counselling and Support Groups: Organizations such as AIC (Agency for Integrated Care) offer caregiver support programs and counseling to address emotional and psychological challenges.
+• Counselling and Support Groups: Organizations such as AIC (Agency for Integrated Care) provide caregiver support initiatives and counselling to help tackle emotional and psychological difficulties.

-Public Housing Initiatives: More intergenerational housing options, such as the Multi-Generation Priority Scheme, encourage proximity without forcing families to live under one roof, providing a balance of support and independence.
+• Public Housing Initiatives: More intergenerational housing options, like the Multi-Generation Priority Scheme, promote closeness among families without the necessity of cohabitation, providing a balance of support and independence.

 Striking the Balance